Direct Tel: 01733 302415

 - advising the owner on and preparing construction and associated documents based on NEC3 in relation to one of the largest brownfield remediation projects in the UK;

 - advising a contractor on several contracts for replacement of cladding panels for offices and residential developments in London;

 - advising various owners on construction documents in respect of several prestigious bespoke new build houses and refurbishments of historic properties in Central London and the Home Counties and other new build residential schemes;

 - advising major national suppliers of construction materials on sale and purchase agreements and long term framework supply contracts in relation to the supply of construction materials to major UK contractors;

 - advising a contractor on a multimillion pound materials supply contract for the delivery of construction materials over several years for major national infrastructure road development;

-Martin also presents seminars on the latest developments in law relating to construction and engineering projects.
-His most recent presentation was a review of developments in respect of the Construction Act in respect of payment / pay less notices and the recent adjudication cases in respect of those provisions.
+Martin also presents seminars on the latest developments in law relating to construction and engineering projects including in respect of developments in respect of the Construction Act and the recent adjudication cases in respect of those provisions.